synthiam/E-44_IPS_Transmitter/README.md

 This is 1 of a 2 part System that allows you to find the position of a robot within a room.
 The other half is an indoor positioning dual camera system.
 The IPS transmitter shines a 150° invisible infrared light beam that is picked up by the IPS's infrared camera.

+A unique feature of this IR transmitter is that it has an extremely wide angle of infrared light dispersion that can be picked up even when directly perpendicular to the LED.
+It also has built-in LED driver that consumes less current, and generates less heat than using classic resistor current limiting.

 ## Contents

 **Documentation:** Schematic PDF, Datasheet PDF, BOM, Assembly PDF